 As educators today focus on teaching students specific skills and concepts, more and more school districts are turning away from traditional grading systems in favor of a standards-based grading model.

 It’s time for schools to look beyond the financials when it comes to investing in data management systems.
 Measuring non-fiscal returns can reveal a clearer value of the investment.

 I LOVE the scheduling process.
 It is a challenge and a fun puzzle that I enjoyed being a part of during my time in education.
 We had the old school “whiteboard” mentality when it came for building the master schedule, and then we scheduled students 1 at a time, by hand!
 We had a small population but we did not trust the scheduler to customize the schedule with the best interest of the school, students, AND teachers in mind.

 Five post Chief Financial Officer round-up.
 This week we’re featuring five articles from around the web on one topic.
-Our topic this week is school district spending.
+Our topic this week is making district financials understandable.

 Put a group of K12 teachers in one room and a group of K12 administrators in another room, and ask both to list the main things that would improve the district’s performance and morale.
 High on both lists would probably be: better collaboration between teachers and administrators.
 Here is a link for a quick guide to Setting a Place for Teachers at your District's Table.

 By Dennis Pierce